Blendify/blender-manual/blender_docs/manual/render/blender_render/textures/types/image.rst

 Transparent areas of the UV Texture insist on rendering black.

 The bottom ball uses multiple materials.
-Most of the ball (all faces except the middle band) is a base material that does not have Face Textures (nor Vertex Color Paint - VCol Paint) enabled.
+Most of the ball (all faces except the middle band) is a base material that does not have Face Textures (nor Vertex Color Paint called VCol Paint) enabled.
 Without it enabled, the base blue material color shows and the pink color texture is mixed on top.
 The middle band is assigned a new material (2 Mat 2)